laoluadewoye/PKI_Practice_Python/README.md

 There is also a folder of default configurations added to the project called "Default_Configs."
 In it, are annotated examples of autoconfiguration and manual configuration files in JSON, YAML, TOML, and XML.
 You can pass those files as arguments and experiment with them to your heart's content.

+Other options you can pass into the program are-

+* `-t` or `--test`: Run the program in test mode, which caps what parts of the program run to only the ones needed for automated testing.
+You can try it, but it's really only for use in pytest and nox.

 ## Running in an IDE from project root